rDybing/dphoto/content/about.md

 - 50mm F1.8
 - 55-210mm F5-7.1

 Mind you, when going for a walkabout, I mount the lens I am in the mood for, and won't carry around any others.
-Puts restrictions on what I can shoot, but restrictions are good!
+Puts restrictions on what I can shoot, but a bit of restraint is a good thing!

 Oh, and the R100 being a APS-C crop sensor camera - multiply the Focal Length of the lenses by 1.6 for the Full Frame equivalent.
 The petite size of the camera body and the smaller lighter lenses make for a very good Street Photo combo.